-Command Shortcut Key Toolbar Action Undo Ctrl+Z or Alt+Backspace Undoes one level of changes to the current file. • The change to be undone may be as simple as a typed character, or as complicated as a Replace that affected every line in the file. • You can issue the Undo command repeatedly to undo additional changes. • You can undo an undo operation with the Redo command (see below).
-Redo Ctrl+Y or Ctrl+Backspace Reverses the effect of the last Undo operation. • This command is available only after an Undo operation. • An Undo command can be undone with a Redo command only if no additional changes have been made to the document since that Undo command was issued. • If the Undo command has been issued repeatedly, the Redo command can also be used repeatedly to undo each level of Undo.
+Edit Menu Command Shortcut Key Toolbar Action Undo Ctrl+Z or Alt+Backspac e Undoes one level of changes to the current file.
+The change to be undone may be as simple as a typed character, or as complicated as a Replace that affected every line in the file.
+You can issue the Undo command repeatedly to undo additional changes.
+You can undo an undo operation with the Redo command (see below).
+Redo Ctrl+Y or Ctrl+Backspa ce Reverses the effect of the last Undo operation.
+This command is available only after an Undo operation.
+An Undo command can be undone with a Redo command only if no additional changes have been made to the document since that Undo command was issued.
+If the Undo command has been issued repeatedly, the Redo command can also be used repeatedly to undo each level of Undo.
 Cut Ctrl+X or Shift+Del Copies the current selection to the Windows Clipboard, and then deletes the selection.

-Command Shortcut Key Toolbar Action Сору Ctrl+C or Ctrl+Ins Copies the current selection to the Windows Clipboard.
+Ed it Menu Command Shortcut Key Toolbar Action Сору Ctrl+C or Ctrl+Ins Copies the current selection to the Windows Clipboard.
 Paste Ctrl+V or Shift+Ins Inserts the contents of the Windows Clipboard at the cursor position.
 If there is an active selection, the selected text is replaced with the text from the Windows Clipboard.
 Select All Ctrl+A Selects all text in the current document.
-Find Ctrl+F or Alt+F3 24 Displays the Find dialog box (on page 67), which allows you to search for text strings in the current document.
-Find Next F3 K Searches for the next occurrence of the last text string for which you searched.
+Find Ctrl+F or Alt+F3 34 Displays the Find dialog box (see page 63), which allows you to search for text strings in the current document.
+Find Next F3 Searches for the next occurrence of the last text string for which you searched.
 The search is always toward the end of the file.
 Find Previous Shift+F3 Searches for the previous occurrence of the last text string for which you searched.
 The search is always toward the beginning of the file.
-Replace Ctrl+H Displays the Replace dialog box (on page 70), which allows you to search for and replace text strings in the current document.
-Breakpoints Ctrl+B æ Displays the Code Breakpoints tab of the Breakpoints & Watchpoints dialog box (on page 94).
-Watchpoints Ctrl+W FRAM Displays the Data Watchpoints tab of the Breakpoints & Watchpoints dialog box (on page 94).
+Replace Ctrl+H Displays the Replace dialog box (see page 65), which allows you to search for and replace text strings in the current document.
+Breakpoints Ctrl+B Displays the Code Breakpoints tab of the Breakpoints & Watchpoints dialog box (see page 87).
+Watchpoints Ctrl+W Displays the Data Watchpoints tab of the Breakpoints & Watchpoints dialog box (see page 87).
 Character Map Ctrl+M Displays the Character Map dialog box.
 This dialog box contains a grid that displays all the glyphs that are available in the currently selected font and character set (also called a "script").
 This dialog box can be used to select a different font and character set.
-For a

-This dialog box can be used to select a different font and character set.
-For a complete description, see Choosing an Editor Font (on page 116).
-For further discussion, see also Character Sets (on page 113).
+For a complete description, see Choosing an Editor Font (on page 107).
+For further discussion, see also Character Sets (on page 104).